dtaht/rtod/README.md

 This is used by rtod internally to make sure it kills itself off and flushes its routes.

-When used (in desperation) at the command line, you can say:
+When used (often in desperation) at the command line, you can say:

 ````
 rtod -K -t 0
 ````

-to have it flush all routes immediately
+To have it flush all routes immediately.

 ## -r routes